flatterline/flatterline.com/_posts/2012-01-24-entrepreneurship-series-interview-with-Brian-Webster.md

 I wish I could say I had some grand plan like I'm going to start my own business, but it really just kinda happened...

 iPhoto Library Manager originally started out as a programming project to teach myself Mac OS X programming. iPhoto had just come out when I graduated from college, and I hadn't found a job yet, so I had a lot of free time on my hands.
-I wrote this little program that would allow people to switch between libraries, because iPhoto library only allows for one library.
+I wrote this little program that would allow people to switch between libraries, because iPhoto only allows for one library.
 I did it as freeware and Apple updated a year later and I did an update and still remained free.

 {% pullquote left %}
 As time went along, I got email, and people asking to be able to do other things.
 Eventually, it was a combination of me getting enough of these emails and iPhoto expanding its capabilities.
 At that time I was working for a Mac development company for a couple years.
 My then girlfriend, now wife, was up in grad school, and I had plenty of free time in the evenings; basically I had no life.
 I'd go to my job and program all day, then I'd come home and work on my own programming.
 I was just kinda plunking away on it as a side project.  {" Eventually I said, what the heck, I'll try charging $20 for it, and it just kinda took off. "} Lots of people needed it; lots of people liked it.
 Within about a year, I was making as much for that as I was from my current job.
 Once it got to that point, I decide to transition over and do that full time.
 And I've been doing it ever since.